 Review and road test of the Skoda Superb Estate

 Skoda's largest model, the Superb, has always been particularly popular in cavernous estate guise.
 There's no reason to think that things will be any different when it comes to this third generation range.
-The experts at Car & Driving analyse this Czech load-lugger.
+Jonathan Crouch drives this Czech load-lugger.

 Ten Second Review of the Skoda Superb Estate

 If you want a really big estate car that doesn't come with the kind of premium pricing you'd get with station wagons from Volvo or the top German brands, then here's not much to touch Skoda's Superb.
 This third generation version is even larger than its predecessor, yet more efficient and better equipped.
 If you're looking in this segment, you'd probably like one.

 Skoda's Superb has always traded on being big.
 The standard hatch model's key showroom attribute has always been the astonishing levels of rear seat legroom it offers - plus its big boot.
 The car's always been the perfect starting point then, for the creation of a really huge estate model, something the Czech brand introduced with the second generation version and continues with here in this much improved MK3 model.